Integrative Decoding: Improve Factuality via Implicit Self-consistency: Detailed Related Works

 \subsection{Hallucinations in LLMs.}

-Large Language Models (LLMs) have exhibited remarkable proficiency in solving a wide range of NLP tasks~\citep{joshi2017triviaqa,rajpurkar2018know,stiennon2020learning,cheng2024cooper, xu-etal-2024-reasoning}.
+Large Language Models (LLMs) have exhibited remarkable proficiency in solving a wide range of NLP tasks~\citep{tsatsaronis2015overview,joshi2017triviaqa,rajpurkar2018know,stiennon2020learning}.
 However, some studies indicate that they may fail to accurately assess their own knowledge~\citep{yin2023large} and often exhibit overconfidence in their responses~\citep{xiong2023can}, which results in the generation of contents that appear plausible but are inconsistent with real-world facts, known as hallucinations~\citep{huang2023survey,bai2022training}.

-Research efforts have focused on detecting hallucinations in LLMs~\citep{azaria2023internal, simhi2024constructing, burnsdiscovering, zhang2024truthx, chen2024actd, farquhar2024detecting, kossen2024semantic, zhang2023vibe}. \cite{burnsdiscovering, azaria2023internal} propose detecting hallucinations by analyzing the hidden states of LLMs during the decoding stage, whereas \cite{zhang2024truthx, simhi2024constructing} focus on analyzing attention matrices across different layers to achieve the same target.
+Research efforts have focused on detecting hallucinations in LLMs~\citep{azaria2023internal, simhi2024constructing, burnsdiscovering, zhang2024truthx, chen2024actd, farquhar2024detecting, kossen2024semantic}. \cite{burnsdiscovering, azaria2023internal} propose detecting hallucinations by analyzing the hidden states of LLMs during the decoding stage, whereas \cite{zhang2024truthx, simhi2024constructing} focus on analyzing attention matrices across different layers to achieve the same target.
 In addition to analyzing internal representations, \cite{farquhar2024detecting} and \cite{kossen2024semantic} introduce detecting hallucinations by entropy-based uncertainty estimation, which evaluates uncertainty at the semantic level across multiple LLM generations for the same problem to assess the likelihood of hallucinations in the model's responses.

 To mitigate hallucinations in LLMs, \cite{lee2023platypus,chenalpagasus,zhou2024lima,elaraby2023halo} find that curating high-quality instruction-tuning data for post-training LLMs enhances their factual accuracy.
 By leveraging human feedback and reinforcement learning~\citep{schulman2017proximal}, \cite{ouyang2022training, bai2022training, achiam2023gpt} show that further training LLMs to align with human preferences can promote \emph{honesty} and enhance accuracy on TruthfulQA~\citep{lin2022truthfulqa}, effectively reducing hallucinations.
 Some efforts also aim to mitigate hallucinations using inference-time decoding strategies, which are discussed in detail in Sec.~\ref{relative_work:decoding}.